ericwooley/react-in-style/README.md

 ## Motivation

-This project was started as an alternative to react style because of it's inabilty to reasonably handle hover states.
-React style also appends styles as a style element.
+This project was started as an alternative to react style because of it's inabilty to reasonably handle css states.
+React style also attaches styles as a style attribute.
 Instead we are reacting in style, allowing you to define how your component should look, and creating a style tag in the head of the page which defines your component.

 ## Installing